 Holding: District court erred in granting summary judgment against welding inspectors paid on a day-rate basis because a jury could find that their weekly salary was not “guaranteed.”

 Comments: This case addresses the salary basis regulations and the requirement that the salary be “guarantee[d].”
 29 C.F.R. § 541.604(b).
-In a split decision, the Court held that this requirement could be violated if the company’s policy makes it possible that the employees can receive less than their guaranteed salary even if, in practice, the plaintiff employees always received their full salary.
+In a unanimous decision, the Court held that this requirement could be violated if the company’s policy makes it possible that the employees can receive less than their guaranteed salary even if, in practice, the plaintiff employees always received their full salary.

 Lutz v.
 Huntington Bancshares, Inc., 815 F.3d 988 (6th Cir.
 March 2, 2016)